-Fund and World Bank) were set up to support an international monetary system designed to

-COURSE CODE: 16CMU403A UNIT: II (Theories of International Trade) BATCH-2016-2019 to convert dollars, ultimately causing the US to end the convertibility of the dollar into gold, thus ending the Bretton Woods system.
+Fund and World Bank) were set up to support an international monetary system designed to to convert dollars, ultimately causing the US to end the convertibility of the dollar into gold, thus ending the Bretton Woods system.
 The 1945-71 era saw approximately 24 BOP crises and no twin crises for advanced economies, with emerging economies seeing 16 BOP crises and just one twin crises.